-RESEARCH AND DEVELOPMENT Number of active breeders For the four priority crops in Ghana - maize, rice, soya bean, and cowpea - there are 26 active breeders.
-Of these, 15 breeders are from the two public research institutions - the Savanna Agricultural Research Institute (SARI) and the Crop Research Institute (CRI).
-SARI has the mandate for the four crops in northern Ghana, while CRI has the mandate for the same crops in southern Ghana.
-Nine of the breeders represent two private companies.
-One of the private companies produces only foundation seed, while the other private company releases its own varieties in collaboration with CRI.
-The remaining two breeders are from the West Africa Centre for Crop Improvement, a partnership between the University of Ghana and Cornell University (USA).
-The number of breeders for each crop are as follows: ten for maize, six for rice, five for soya bean, and five for cowpea.
-On average, seed companies' satisfaction with the number of active breeders is good (73%).
-The highest level of satisfaction is for maize (83%) and cowpea (80%), while the lowest levels satisfaction were reported for rice (70%) and soya bean (60%).
+RESEARCH AND DEVELOPMENT Number of active breeders For the four priority crops discussed in this study maize, rice, soya bean, and cowpea - there are 26 active breeders.
+Of these, 15 breeders are based at Ghana's two public agricultural research institutions - the Savanna Agricultural Research Institute (SARI) and the Crop Research Institute (CRI).
+SARI has a mandate for the research and development of the four crops in northern Ghana, while the CRI holds the mandate for the research and development of these crops in southern Ghana.
+Nine of the breeders work for two private companies.
+One of these private companies produces only foundation seed, while the other releases its own varieties in collaboration with the CRI.
+The remaining two breeders work with the West Africa Centre for Crop Improvement, a partnership between the University of Ghana and Cornell University (USA).
+The number of breeders for each crop is as follows: ten breeders for maize, six for rice, five for soya bean, and five for cowpea.
+On average, seed companies rate their satisfaction with the number of active breeders as "good" (73%).1 The companies are most satisfied with maize (83%) and cowpea (80%), and less satisfied with rice (70%) and soya bean (60%).
 The number of breeders is fairly even across the four crops.
-However, the relatively low levels of satisfaction with the adequacy of soya bean breeders signals the need to increase the number of breeders.
+However, the relatively low levels of satisfaction with the numbers of available soya bean breeders signals the need to increase the number of breeders for this crop.
 Varieties released in the last three years Between 2013 and 2015, eight new varieties were released for the four crops.
-Of these, six were for maize and two for rice.
-While there were no releases of cowpea and soya bean varieties during this period, three soya bean and three cowpea varieties were released in 2012.
+Of these, six were new varieties of maize and two were rice.
+While no cowpea and soya bean varieties were released during this period, three soya bean and three cowpea varieties were released in 2012.
 Figure 1 shows the three-year moving average of variety releases since 2003.
 Given the number of active breeders, the number of varieties released for the crops is relatively low.
 According to multiple sources, the main reason for the small number of varieties released is a lack of financial resources.
-Public breeding programs are under-funded by the government, and largely dependent on external (donor) funding.
+Public breeding programs are underfunded by the government, and largely dependent on external (donor) funding.